Frequently Asked Questions

 Q: When can I begin registering for Summer School classes?

-A: Early registration for Summer Sessions I and II begins March 19, 2018.
-The last days to add a class are May 31, 2018 (for Summer Session I) and July 11, 2018 (for Summer Session II).
+A: Early registration for Summer Sessions I and II begins March 18, 2019.
+The last day to add a class is May 30, 2019 (for Summer Session I) and July 10, 2019 (for Summer Session II).
 For past, present, and future academic calendars, please click here.

 Q: Does Morgan State University offer summer programs for children and youth?